garrandall/popular-music-data/tracks/please-me-cardi-b-bruno-mars.md

 Do my back like I do these records, break that shit

 Please me, baby (Uh)
-Turn around and tease me, baby (Uh, ooh)
+Turn around and tease me, baby (Uh, oh
 You got what I want and need, baby (Yes)
 (Let me hear you say)
 Please